-There are a lot of products on the market that promise to kill ants, but some of them are also dangerous for animals, plants, or people.
+There are many products on the market that promise to kill ants, but some of them are also dangerous for animals, plants, or people.
 If you’re looking for a safer alternative to get rid of your infestation, you may have heard that Epsom salt will do the trick.
-If you’re curious about Epsom salt, looking for a more natural pesticide, or just perusing the web looking for interesting information, you’re in the right place!
-Here’s everything you need to know about using Epsom salt to deal with ants.
+Does it actually work, though, and are there any side effects you should be aware of?
+There’s no need to keep wondering, “Does Epsom salt kill ants?” — this handy guide will answer all your questions!

 Does Epsom salt kill ants?

 Epsom salt can kill ants, but it depends on how you use it.
-Many gardeners sprinkle a line of Epsom salt in a border around their gardens or in a grid between the plants in the gardens.
-This seems to work for some people but not others.
+Many gardeners sprinkle a line of Epsom salt on a border around their gardens or in a grid between the plants in the gardens.
+This seems to work for some people, but not others.
 A 2018 Washington State University study also found mixed results.
-This means there are likely other factors affecting whether or not it works that we aren’t aware of.
+This means there are likely other factors affecting whether it works that we aren’t aware of.

 How does Epsom salt affect pests?